openshift/sriov-network-operator/README.md

 The custom resource to represent the SR-IOV interface states of each host, which should only be managed by the operator itself.

-- The ‘spec’ of this CR represents the desired configuration which should be apply to the interfaces and SR-IOV device plugin.
+- The ‘spec’ of this CR represents the desired configuration which should be applied to the interfaces and SR-IOV device plugin.
-- The ‘status’ contains current states of those PFs, and the states of the VFs.
-It helps user to discover SR-IOV network hardware on node.
+- The ‘status’ contains current states of those PFs (baremetal only), and the states of the VFs.
+It helps user to discover SR-IOV network hardware on node, or attached VFs in the case of a virtual deployment.

 The spec is rendered by sriov-policy-controller, and consumed by sriov-config-daemon.
 Sriov-config-daemon is responsible for updating the ‘status’ field to reflect the latest status, this information can be used as input to create SriovNetworkNodeConfigPolicy CR.